01cedric/WoWPS/README.md

 ### 3. Run

-Run the game on your PS4 or PS5 and have fun.
+Run the game on your PS4 and have fun.

 ## License and references